E (Indic): Gujarati-using Languages

 The Gujarati script is used to write the Gujarati and Kutchi languages.
 In both languages, ઍ is pronounced as [ɛ].
 Like all Indic scripts, Gujarati vowels come in two forms: an independent vowel form for syllables that begin with a vowel sound, and a vowel sign attached to base consonant to override the inherent /ə/ vowel.

 Javanese E

+In the Javanese script, the subjunct letter of /e/ is also known as taling.